 Conversely, farmers have long been high earners, and lifestylers also tend to have higher incomes and education levels.

 Wairarapa has no natural harbours, so access was tricky at first.
-While Māori had a system of tracks and waka (canoe) landing sites, Europeans either walked round the coast from Wellington or were ferried from boat to beach, such as at Castlepoint.
+While Māori had a system of tracks and waka (canoe) landing sites, Europeans walked round the coast from Wellington or were ferried from boat to beach, as at Castlepoint.